-This program shows how to call ToTitleCase and the string value it returns.
+Example.
+This program shows how to call ToTitleCase.
 To access CultureInfo, you need to include the System.Globalization namespace.
-The input to the program is "dot net perls".
+The input here is "purple fish."

 static void Main()

-string value = "dot net perls";
+string value = "purple fish";

 string titleCase = CultureInfo.CurrentCulture.TextInfo.ToTitleCase(value);